Betterment Everyday™ Savings Terms and Conditions

 - The opening and closing balances of the Deposit Accounts at each Program Bank;

 - The interest earned on your funds in Deposit Accounts; and

-- The interest rate applicable to your Deposit Accounts at the end of the statement period.
+- The interest rate applicable to your Deposit Accounts at each Deposit Bank at the end of the statement period.

 You understand and agree that you will not receive a separate statement from the Deposit Bank(s).
 Your Betterment Client Agreements set forth additional information and terms regarding your receipt of periodic statements, including your obligation to notify Betterment Securities of any errors contained in your periodic statements.